-You can get this plugin from official repository.
+You can get this plugin from GIS-Lab repository.

 The plugin is designed for QGIS version 1.0 and higher.
 It also depends on matplotlib — Python 2D plotting library.
 If you want to use this plugin you need to install matplotlib first.
 If there is no matplotlib in your system, you'll see error message on QGIS startup.

 For those who use OSGeo4W online installer obtaining and installing matplotlib very simple.
 Matplotlib package available through under libraries.
 In other case you can download it from project home page (http://matplotlib.sourceforge.net) and install manually.